jumphone/scRef/README.md

 # Input format

-Single-cell and reference expression matrix must be tab-delimited with header and row names.
+Single-cell and reference expression matrix must have header (cell) and row names (gene).

 For reference expression matrix, we recommend using TPM, FPKM, RPKM, RPK, or UMI matrix.